makramkd/gaussian-elimination/README.md

 class and a templated vector class, that were done in as simplistic a fashion as possible so as not to complicate the implementation of the elimination algorithm, as that is the purpose of this project.

+Credit for the repo photo: got it from here: http://mathground.net/german-mathematician-carl-friedrich-gauss/